How to Test Network Throughput Using iperf3 Tool in Linux

-How to Peform Advance Network Test Throughput in Linux
+How to Perform Advanced Network Test Throughput in Linux

-There are a number of client specific options for performing advanced test, as explained below.
+There are a number of client-specific options for performing an advanced test, as explained below.

 -w flag as shown.

-To run it in reverse mode where the server sends and client receives, add the
+To run it in reverse mode where the server sends and the client receives, add the

 To run a bi-directional test, meaning you measure bandwidth in both directions simultaneously, use the